We may receive compensation when you click on links to products from our partners.

 Starting up and running a business from home can be beneficial for many people, allowing people more job satisfaction, flexibility and choice over how they organize their professional life.
-Most of the benefits for choosing your home over an office or other workspace are financial – you don’t have to spend money on commuting, premises and all the associated costs, such as insurance and utility bills.
+Most of the benefits for choosing your home over an office or other workspace are financial – you don’t have to spend money on commuting, premises, and all the associated costs, such as insurance and utility bills.
 However, there are some downsides to running a business from home, many of which are to do with staying productive and being motivated.
-In this article, we look at how you can work from home efficiently.
+In this article, we look at how you can

 Create a workspace